kevinmburk/cdb-style-guide/style-guide.md

       blackBean: <BlackBeanTaco />,
     };
     // tacoType needs a type cast here to appease the TypeScript compiler
-    // Other types or interfaces can also be made to avoid this const TacoToDisplay =
+    // Other types or interfaces can be made to avoid this const TacoToDisplay =
       tacoTypeComponents[tacoType as keyof tacoTypeComponents];